SSvolou/CPP2Vec/README.md

 # CPP2Vec
-CPP2Vec is a Word2Vec-based CPP prediction method, designed for handling: CPP-Classification, Uptake-Efficiency and PMO-Delivery tasks.
+CPP2Vec is a Word2Vec-based prediction method for Cell-Penetrating Peptides.
+It has been designed to handle: CPP-Classification, Uptake-Efficiency and PMO-Delivery tasks.

 ## Requirements
 The scripts are written in Python 3.8.8 (Anaconda Version==4.11.0) and run on Ubuntu 18.04.6 LTS (GNU/Linux 5.10.0-23-amd64 x86_64).